vegaprotocol/specs/protocol/0072-SPPW-spam-protection-PoW.md

     (<a name="0072-COSMICELEVATOR-011" href="#0072-COSMICELEVATOR-011">0072-COSMICELEVATOR-011</a>)

-- The parameter 'spam.pow.numberofTxPerBlock' is decrerased.
-Verify that o
+- The parameter 'spam.pow.numberofTxPerBlock' is decreased.
+Verify that
         - The new parameter is communicated to and adapted by the wallets, i.e., if a user has too many transactions according to the new parameter, the wallet does not submit transactions with a too low poW difficulty (either by submitting a PoW of higher difficulty, or by submitting the transactions later).
         - The new parameter is used for all blocks with a block height higher than the current one, i.e., a number of transactions that was allowed before and is no longer due to the new parameter is rejected (leaving the spam difficulty level constant)